sgrzegorz/imputation_methods_comparison/README.md

 - To complete installing conda environments, you may need to run  `sudo apt-get install gcc python3-dev`
  - `python main.py` does not start, because of [QT5 problem](https://askubuntu.com/questions/308128/failed-to-load-platform-plugin-xcb-while-launching-qt5-app-on-linux-without) .
 Try: `sudo apt-get install --reinstall libxcb-xinerama0`
  - When you run an imputation method and see *LINE 19: 123456 Killed* check system logs in */var/log/syslog*.
 Probably you have too little RAM on your machine and kernel stops the bash script.
 A solution for this issue could be creating a [swap file](https://help.ubuntu.com/community/SwapFaq)
+ - To develop our project you may need to install git-lfs, however for normal usage it is unnecessary.